-The monument to the 19th Maine Volunteer Infantry Regiment is south of Gettysburg on Hancock Avenue near the United States Regulars monument.
-(39.81106° N, 77.23612° W; Google map; Tour map: Hancock Avenue Part 3)
+The monument to the 19th Maine Volunteer Infantry Regiment is south of Gettysburg on Hancock Avenue.
+It is near the United States Regulars monument.
+(Hancock Avenue Part 3 tour map)

 About the monument to the 19th Maine

 The monument is a granite square capped by a pyramid, with a total height of 12′ 7″.
-The front has incised text on a polished surface set into the rough cut finish, and both sides have the trefoil symbol of the Second Corps and the date, “1863.”
-The monument was dedicated by the State of Maine on October 3rd, 1889.
+The front has incised text on a polished surface set into the rough cut finish.
+Both sides have the trefoil symbol of the Second Corps and the date, “1863.”
+The State of Maine dedicated the monument on October 3rd, 1889.

 The 19th Maine at Gettysburg

-The 19th Maine was commanded at the Battle of Gettysburg by Colonel Francis E. Heath, a clerk from Waterville.
-He was wounded on July 3, and Lieutenant Colonel Henry Whitman took over the regiment.
+Colonel Francis E. Heath commanded the 19th Maine at the Battle of Gettysburg.
+He was a clerk from Waterville.
+Colonel Heath was wounded on July 3.
+Lieutenant Colonel Henry Whitman then took over the regiment.

 A Third Corps officer ordered Heath to have his men stand and stop the retreating men with the bayonet.
-But Heath refused, not wanting his own line disordered.
-He waited until the Third Corps men had passed and the Confederates – men of the Florida Brigade – loomed out of the smoke thirty yards away before ordering the men up.
+Heath refused, not wanting his own line disordered.
+He waited until the Third Corps men had passed.
+When the Confederates – men of the Florida Brigade – loomed out of the smoke thirty yards away before ordering the men up.
 They traded several volleys, stopping the charge and capturing one set of colors.